-Home remedies for dysmenorrhea include regular exercise, yoga, and consumption of mint, ginger, parsley, basil, cinnamon, asafetida, aloe vera, etc. Eating wholesome diet on a regular basis which includes proteins, vitamins, minerals and antioxidants is also a good home remedy.
-These home remedies have direct and positive effect on dysmenorrhea and help curing causes without side effects.
+Home remedies for dysmenorrhea include regular exercise, yoga, and consumption of mint, ginger, parsley, basil, cinnamon, asafetida, and Aloe Vera.
+Eating a wholesome diet on a regular basis that includes proteins, vitamins, minerals and antioxidants is also a good home remedy.
+These home remedies have a direct and positive effect on dysmenorrhea and help curing the causes without adverse side effects.

 Dysmenorrhea is a gynecological condition in which acute pain at the time of menstruation is felt.
-Dysmenorrhea is also called as ‘menstrual cramps’.
-Prostaglandin hormone is considered to be a stimulant for dysmenorrhea.
-It has also been found that uterine contractions of long durations and decrease in blood flow to the myometrium.
+Dysmenorrhea is also known as ‘menstrual cramps’.
+The prostaglandin hormone is considered to be a stimulant for dysmenorrhea.
 Leukotrienes have also been considered in increasing the pain sensation in the uterus.
 Vasopressin is another hormone that has a role to play in increasing the sensitivity in the myometrial region.

 Dysmenorrhea is considered to be common among teenage girls and young women.
-According to the survey conducted by Weissman, et al (2004), dysmenorrhea has been reported to be 50- 72% in the age group of 14 to 25 years.
+According to a survey, conducted by Weissman, et al (2004), dysmenorrhea has been reported to affect 50- 72% of women in the age group of 14 to 25 years.
 Out of these, not more than 10% report the problem and seek medical attention, while the rest go unreported.
-It is estimated that dysmenorrhea is perhaps one of the major causes for teenage girls and young women missing out their high schools and work at days, respectively.
+It is estimated that dysmenorrhea is possibly one of the major causes for teenage girls and young women missing out on high school attendance and work days, respectively.

 Types of Dysmenorrhea